grange85/ahfow-www/_posts/2020/2020-08-21-audio-luna-cover-television-marquee-moon.md

 ---
 {% ahfowimage "https://www.fullofwishes.co.uk/images/luna-marquee-moon.jpg" "Luna - Marquee Moon" %}

 1996 to 1999 era Luna have just released a cover of Television's Marquee Moon.
-The track was recorded in Auckland (Justin), Los Angeles (Dean), Austin and San Francisco (Sean and Lee) in June 2020 and mixed by Justin.
+The track was recorded in Auckland (Justin), Los Angeles (Dean), Austin (Lee) and San Francisco (Sean) in June 2020 and mixed by Justin.

+> Here is how we did it.
+Lee Wall laid down a drum track at his home studio in Austin.
+Sean mapped out and played the bulk of the electric guitars in San Francisco, I sang and added a bit more guitar here in Los Angeles, and Justin recorded the bass in Auckland, New Zealand (where he has lived since leaving the band some 20 years ago); he also mixed the track and made a very cool video which he assembled from iPhone footage we each sent him.

 It is [available to buy for $1.99 (or more) on Bandcamp](https://luna.bandcamp.com/track/marquee-moon).